-Assistant coach Megan Rhodes Smith returns for her fourth season as pitching coach for the Lipscomb Lady Bisons.
+Associate head coach Megan Rhodes Smith returns for her fifth season as pitching coach for the Lipscomb Lady Bisons.

 During her tenure the Lady Bisons played in the NCAA Regional at the University of Tennessee in 2014, advancing to the final round.
 The team received the first at large bid in Lipscomb Sports and ASUN Softball history, setting the program record for RPI at 29.

-Three of her pitchers have earned ASUN Conference honors with Kelly Young named First Team in 2015 and Second Team in 2016.
+Four of her pitchers have earned ASUN Conference honors with Mandy Jordan's All-ASUN Second Team selection in 2017.
+Kelly Young was named First Team in 2015 and Second Team in 2016.
 Tanner Sanders was a Second Team selection in 2015.
 Sanders and Young were picked to the ASUN All-Tournament Team in 2015.
 Ashley Anderson was a Second Team pick in 2014.

-In all three seasons at least one of Lipscomb’s pitchers has placed in the top five in the ASUN in strikeouts, earned run average and wins.
+In all five seasons at least one of Lipscomb’s pitchers has placed in the top five in the ASUN in strikeouts, earned run average and wins.

 In 2016, the Lipscomb Softball staff led the ASUN with 396 total strikeouts.
 Young led the ASUN individually with 220, boasting an average of 7.54 strikeouts/game.
 Young finished the regular season ranked 16th in the nation in total strikeouts and 12th in strikeouts per seven innings.